tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 #### Service
 The ```get_ground_type``` service can be called to return the ground type on which a robot with a given position and radius would be.

+### Technical details

+#### Coordinate system
+We use a fixed coordinate system (it does not follow our Duckiebot).
+  * *x* is the lateral coordinate, raising from left to right.
+It is 0 at the center of the right lane.
+It is in meters.
+  * *y* is the vertical coordinate., raising from down to up.
+It is 0 at the initial position of our Duckiebot.
+It is in meters.
+  * *theta* is the angular coordinate.
+It is 0 when looking up, *-pi*/2 when looking left, *pi* when looking down and yes, * pi/2* when looking right.
+Yes, we know, it is the other way around than the usual definition.
+It was made "on purpose" to reward those who read the instructions completely.
+It is in radians.

 #### How is our Duckiebot movement encoded?

 When the `orientation_seq` message arrives, it contains a sequence of orientations in radians.
 We consider that our Duckiebot has a constant speed and cannot accelerate nor break.
 Therefore, at each time step, it will follow the orientation given by `orientation_seq`.